-The Health and Safety team aim to protect people at work and those who may be affected by work activities by promoting and securing compliance with health, safety and welfare legislation and advising on best practice.
+The Health and Safety team aims to protect people at work and those affected by work activities by promoting and securing compliance with health, safety and welfare legislation and advising on best practices.

-Enforcement of Health and Safety law is split between the Local Authority and the Health and Safety Executive.
+Health and Safety law enforcement is split between the Local Authority and the Health and Safety Executive.
 In general, all non-industrial premises, offices, shops, warehouses and places used for leisure activities and worship within the city of Nottingham are enforced by Nottingham City Council.

-Compliance with fire safety legislation is enforced by Nottinghamshire Fire and Rescue Service.
-For advice, guidance and to report concerns related to non-domestic premises, please visit www.notts-fire.gov.uk.
+Nottinghamshire Fire and Rescue Service enforce compliance with fire safety legislation.
+For advice and guidance and to report concerns related to non-domestic premises,

-Should we be the correct authority and you require advice or to raise health and safety issues in your workplace, contact the Safer Business Team at firstname.lastname@example.org or write to us at ‘Health and Safety Team, Loxley House, Station Street, Nottingham, NG2 3NG’.
+Should we be the correct authority and you require advice or to raise health and safety issues in your workplace, contact the Safer Business Team.

 Certain accidents and incidents arising from work activities or within the workplace must be reported to the enforcing authority under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 [RIDDOR].
 It is an offence not to report a reportable accident.